rtek1000/TVbox_IR_control/README.md

 - Note: TV buttons are not supported in this code

 - Boards: Arduino (UNO, NANO, Pro Mini), ESP8266, ESP32
+- - The code can be adapted to other boards, it only needs external interrupt and micros().

 ![TVbox_IR_ctrl](https://raw.githubusercontent.com/rtek1000/TVbox_IR_control/main/TVbox_IR_control.jpg)